neustar-ci/treasurebox/README.md

 </div>

 ## Support
-For any queries around the Treasure Box, contact <divaritosh.singh@team.neustar>.
+For any queries around the Treasure Box, contact <support@team.neustar> with the subject line **Neustar TreasureBox**.